jjason1/Reunited/README.md

  ## Screenshots
  > Screenshots of the input/output after running your application
  ## Installation/Usage
- Use the following instructions to run our application on terminal.
+ Use the following instructions to run our application on terminal:
  First, clone our repo and go to the root directory.
  ```
  $ git clone https://github.com/cs100/final-project-akhan197-bli181-cchua042-jlin379.git